Vineet R. Shenoy

 Under Review IEEE Transactions on Image Processing, 2025

-We obtain iPPG estimates from facial video by solving an inverse problem using deep equilibrium models
+We obtain iPPG estimates from facial video by solving an inverse problem using deep equilibrium models.

 scalable-realtime Time-Series U-Net with Recurrence for Noise-Robust Imaging Photoplethysmography